 Ultraviolet light B (UVB)/Ultraviolet light A (UVA) treatments penetrate the skin and slow the growth of affected skin cells.
 The psoriasis may worsen temporarily before improving.
 Occasionally, temporary flares occur with UV light therapy.
-It can be combined with topical or systemic treatments, dramatically increasing effectiveness of the systemic agents, which can allow lowering doses of the systemic medications.
-UVA is used with the light-sensitizing medication - psoralen.
+It can be combined with topical or systemic treatments, dramatically increasing the effectiveness of other systemic agents.

 Systemic medications are taken by mouth in liquid or pill form, or given by injection.
 They include:

-- Cyclosporine suppresses the immune system.
+● Cyclosporine suppresses the immune system.
 It was first used to help prevent rejection in organ transplant patients.
-The FDA has approved it for adults with severe psoriasis but otherwise normal immune systems.
+The FDA has approved it for adults with severe psoriasis.